Getting Started with Sucuri!

 Question #1: If I select to restrict to admin directories checkbox, inside the firewall setting screen, do I still need to add the admin pages (URLs)?

-Answer: Selecting the ‘Admin panel restricted to only Whitelisted IP addresses’ option either when setting the firewall up or via the ‘Settings’ panel after setup should be sufficient!
-If your site’s configuration required additional security, you can also use the ‘Blacklist URL paths’ option under ‘Access Control’ within your Sucuri account.
+Answer: Selecting the ‘Admin panel restricted to only Allowlisted IP addresses’ option either when setting the firewall up or via the ‘Settings’ panel after setup should be sufficient!
+If your site’s configuration required additional security, you can also use the ‘Blocklist URL paths’ option under ‘Access Control’ within your Sucuri account.

 Question #2: Is it better to provide the cPanel access so you can check the database too?

 Answer: That’s not necessary!
 FTP, SFTP and SSH access would also (typically) allow us to access and clean your site’s database.

 Question #3: How are subdomains or multi-sites handled?